8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/20220315/content.md

 ### Paycheck table

-The top section has the Coast [.FI](Financial Independence) numbers along with the target age for each.
-I've set up conditional highlighting rules for each Coast FI.
+The top section has the Coast FI numbers along with the target age for each.
+I've set up conditional highlighting rules for each Coast FI number.
 If I hit the net worth target by the time I reach the given age, it should go green.

 The next section shows the target cost basis for each tax bucket by the end of the 10 years I'm planning for.
 This shows me roughly how much I should be putting in each bucket per paycheck.

 The next section is what I use to quickly rough out the planned distributions for each check.
 The layout was inspired by the book and resources from [Profit First](https://profitfirstbook.com).
-I enter the inflows in the upper rows and there are percentages and ranges for each account.
+I enter the inflows in the upper rows and there are percentages and ranges for each account; row.
 I increase and decrease amounts until I've distributed roughly 100 percent of the inflows to the other accounts.
 The ranges are generated primarily by the next section along with the credit card balances in some of the other tables.

 The last section of the table has my known, recurring expenses.
 I've separated the expenses into 3 categories: base, utility, and convenience.
 I appreciate this strategy because if I need to cut spending, the first things to go will be the conveniences.
 If I need to cut more, I might be able to manipulate the ones in the utility category.
 If I need to cut more, well, that's getting pretty serious and I probably need outside help.